Kilimanjaro: 19,341′ (5,895 m)

 You are ultimately responsible for your own well-being, including making all necessary preparations to ensure good health and physical conditioning.
 You are responsible for understanding the conditions that may exist on the climb and choosing a climb that is appropriate for your abilities and interests.
 You are responsible for having knowledge of all pre-departure information and for assembling the appropriate clothing and equipment for your climb.

-While on the Kilimanjaro trek, team members are responsible to maintain basic levels of hygiene and to conduct themselves respectfully with other team members and members of the local population.
+While on the expedition, team members are responsible to maintain basic levels of hygiene and to conduct themselves respectfully with other team members and members of the local population.
 If a guide feels that a team member is putting other members’ health or safety at risk, the guide has the discretion to remove a team member from a trip.

 Airline Responsibility Passenger/Airline contracts are in effect while team members are on board any aircraft contracted for use in the expedition.